Do not travel to Bolivia due to COVID-19. Exercise increased caution in Bolivia due to civil unrest.

 Country Summary: Demonstrations, strikes, and roadblocks can occur at any time in Bolivia.
 Demonstrations can result in violence.
 Roadblocks and strikes may cut off traffic and restrict the flow of goods and services around the country.
 Domestic and international flights may be delayed or unexpectedly cancelled.

-Read the Safety and Security section on the country information page.
+Read the country information page.

 If you decide to travel to Bolivia:

-Last Update: Reissued with updates to Travel Advisory level.
+Last Update: Reissued with updates to COVID-19 information.